ionic-team/capacitor-plugins/app/README.md

 togglePredictiveBack(options: TogglePredictiveBackOptions) => Promise<void>
 ```

-Toggles support for Android's predictive back button support.
+Toggles support for Android's predictive back gesture.

+Enabling this will disable this plugin's `backButton` listener.

-Only available for Android.
+Only available for Android 15+.

 | Param         | Type                                                                                |
 | ------------- | ----------------------------------------------------------------------------------- |